TommiNieminen/TermInjectorPlus/index.md

   <img src="./images/editrules21.png?raw=true" alt="drawing" width="100%"/>

-If we check the checkbox for the _Expand contractions_ rule collection and click the **Save** button, the _Expand contractions_ collection will be added to the rule collection list on the **Edit rules** tab:
+If we check the checkbox for the _Expand contractions_ rule collection and click the **Save** button, the _Expand contractions_ collection will be added to the rule collection list in the TermInjectorPlus settings window:

   <img src="./images/editrules22.png?raw=true" alt="drawing" width="100%"/>

-The addition of the collection is also reflected in the tester of the **Edit rules** tab.
+The addition of the collection is also reflected in the tester of the TermInjectorPlus settings window.
 Two pre-edit rule collections are now displayed in the tester, and the rules of both collections are applied to the source sentence before it is machine translated:

   <img src="./images/editrules23.png?raw=true" alt="drawing" width="100%"/>

-#### <a name="import_export"></a>5.1 Importing and exporting rule collections
+#### <a name="import_export"></a>6.1 Importing and exporting rule collections

 The **Add edit rule collection** window can also be used to import and export rule collections.
 There are two buttons in the top section of the window: